Frequently Asked Questions

 Broad-Spectrum products are made by taking all of the THC out of a full-spectrum oil.
 These products are ideal for those who cannot tolerate any amount of THC, for example due to THC sensitivities, but still wish to retain as many of the compounds found in full-spectrum products as possible.

 CBD Isolate contains nearly pure CBD (99.9%+) and no THC or any other botanical compounds from the original hemp flower.
 Like broad-spectrum, CBD isolate products are a great way to take more CBD without also taking more THC.
 However, we believe in whole-plant benefits and suggest only using CBD isolate in conjunction with a full-spectrum or broad-spectrum product, so that you get a diverse array of hemp botanical compounds.

 “Hemp extract” simply refers to an oil extracted from hemp.
 The term is ambiguous but usually refers to an oil extracted from the flower, which is typically high in cannabinoids such as CBD.
 The only way to know exactly what is in a “hemp extract” or “CBD” product is to check the product’s lab test reports.

-Full-spectrum CBD products do contain a small amount of THC that at low doses will not cause an intoxicating “high” effect.
-However, at higher doses a full-spectrum product can become intoxicating.
+Full-spectrum CBD products do contain a small amount of THC that at the recommended serving will not cause an intoxicating “high” effect.
+However, a full-spectrum product can become intoxicating when taking a larger amount.
 If higher doses of CBD are desired, we recommend supplementing a full-spectrum product with either a broad-spectrum or CBD isolate product, which will increase the CBD serving without also increasing the amount of THC ingested.

 Topical products, however, will not cause you to become intoxicated, even if the included CBD is full-spectrum.
 The THC in these products does not penetrate the skin and so does not enter the bloodstream.